 Do not overcook or give them a couple of extra minutes (like I did).
 The result is not as moist.

-Remove the tins from the oven and let them stand for 10 minutes before loosening the sides with a knife, removing the sponges, and placing them to cool on a cooling rack - the OTHER side up from, not the one you see in my photograph.
+Remove the tins from the oven and let them stand for 10 minutes before loosening the sides with a knife, removing the sponges, and placing them to cool on a cooling rack - the OTHER side up, not the one you see in my photograph.

 Let them cool completely before filling.

-Beat your cream till it is halfway between the soft-peak/firm-peak stage.
-Do not beat it till it's practically butter.
+Beat your cream till it is part way between the soft-peak/firm-peak stage.
+Do not beat it till it's practically butter (like I did).

 Invert one of the sponges and spread it with the whipped cream.

 Slice the banana thinly and evenly over the cream.